A story worth telling: Roy Eaton the Jackie Robinson of Advertising…

 “You have to do 200% to get recognition for 100%,” she said.

-Before he left Madison Avenue to return to music, his first love, Eaton’s achievement was probably closer to 300%.
+Before he left Madison Avenue to return to music, his first love, Eaton was probably closer to 300%.

 For decades, children sang their requests for Beefaroni — “It’s made with macaroni!” — as they heard it on television.
 Their parents eased into Texaco stations, reminded that “You can trust the man who wears the star.”

 Both ad campaigns were created by Eaton during his time with Young & Rubicam.

-The top level ad agency overcame some initial hesitation and embraced an African-American man with undeniable talent.
-It was one of the few places where excellence was allowed to push aside the overt racism in 1950s America.
+The top level ad agency overcame some initial hesitation and embraced an African-American man with great talent.
+Excellence pushed aside the overt racism in 1950s America.

-At Young & Rubicam, Roy Eaton the Jackie Robinson of Advertising’s adventures went beyond simple acceptance.
+At Young & Rubicam, Roy’s adventures went beyond simple acceptance.

-In an interview with Ad Age, Eaton recalled a conversation with creative director Ed Graham, Jr., in his first days there.
+In an interview with Ad Age, Eaton recalled a talk with creative director Ed Graham, Jr., in his first days there.